 Not all of us can be lucky enough to live in a climate that does wonders for your skin.
 (My skin is like a blessing from the Gods whenever I visit my family in Hawaii!)
 If you’re like me and live in a dry climate, your skin can suffer in the summer months if you don’t give it the proper care.
-Here are a few tips to keep your skin from looking dull and lifeless this summer.
+Here’s how to keep your skin hydrated!
+It won’t be looking dull and lifeless this summer.

 Drink!
 Drink!
 Drink!
 Because skin is the largest organ in the body, and our body comprises about 70% water, it’s important to stay hydrated.
 Losing any amount of water in the body’s water volume can lead to problems of mild dehydration.
 Drink at least two liters of water a day to keep your skin hydrated.